open-telemetry/oteps/text/experimental/notes/balancers-and-limiters.md

 - Ensure that overall data collection doesn't exceed acceptable limits

-***Coarse-grained adaptive sampling*** is a technique where, given a *heterogeneous* stream of traces, the sampling probabilities of each trace are determined in order to promote the preceding goals.
+***Coarse-grained adaptive sampling*** is a technique where, given a *heterogeneous* stream of traces, sampling probabilities are chosen on a trace-by-trace basis in order to promote the preceding goals.
 Existing implementations of coarse-grained adaptive sampling pursue these goals simultaneously using single constructs.
 It is possible, however, to address them independently.
 Decoupling these concerns may yield a simpler and more flexible conceptual foundation for sampling.

 ## Balancers
 Define a ***balancer*** to be a sampler that does the following: For each input trace,